madhavshaurya/HTML-CSS-TASKS/README.md

 ## Description

-This project is part of a series of HTML tasks and contains the HTML code for Task 1.
-It's a basic webpage that demonstrates the use of HTML tags and structure.
+This project is part of a series of HTML and CSS tasks and contains the HTML code for different Tasks.
+It's a basic webpage that demonstrates the use of HTML and CSS tags and structure.

 ## Getting Started